mrpoons-studio/repo.info/docs/CONTRIBUTING.md

-# Contributing to the Minimal theme
+# Contributing to the Dashboard with Team Mr. Poon's Studio

 Hi there!
-We're thrilled that you'd like to contribute to the Minimal theme.
+We're thrilled that you'd like to contribute to the Repo Info Dashboard.
 Your help is essential for keeping it great.

-the Minimal theme is an open source project supported by the efforts of an entire community and built one contribution at a time by users like you.
+our Dashboard is an open source project supported by the efforts of an entire community and built one contribution at a time by users like you.
 We'd love for you to get involved.
 Whatever your level of skill or however much time you can give, your contribution is greatly appreciated.
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues, or writing code which can be incorporated into the Minimal theme itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues at designated discussion board, or writing code which can be incorporated to us itself.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the users and developers using, managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Looking for support?